 Herzog can be reached at 847-975-0409, or by email at firstname.lastname@example.org.

 It is important to keep in mind that the justification requirements have not changed.
 The names of the people at the meal, the name of the restaurant, a dated receipt and a brief explanation of the business purpose of the meal are still required.
-Also, you may need a new expense category in your chart of accounts for restaurant meals as contrasted with homemade and grocery store-bought meals, which would still be deductible, but only at 50 percent.
+Also, you may need a new expense category in your chart of accounts for restaurant meals as contrasted with homemade and grocery store-bought meals.
+These would still be deductible but only at 50 percent.
 The 100 percent deduction also applies to meals in travel and employee meetings.

 An employer must qualify for this credit.
-My view is that there are 2½ ways to qualify:
+My view is that there are two and a half ways to qualify:

 2. If there was a significant reduction in gross receipts between the same quarter in the previous year.
-For 2020, it was 50 percent of the 2019 quarter; for 2021, it’s less than 80 percent of the 2019 quarter, but alternatively the 2020 quarter could be used.
+For 2020, it was 50 percent of the 2019 quarter; for 2021, it is less than 80 percent of the 2019 quarter, but alternatively, the 2020 quarter could be used.

 2.5.
-A company start-up in 2021 is presumed eligible since there is no history.
-But note, a successor business is not a start-up and has to use the income history of the predecessor.
+A company startup in 2021 is presumed eligible because there is no history.
+But note, a successor business is not a startup and has to use the income history of the predecessor.

 Assuming a company qualifies, the credit is computed by a percentage of payroll:

-Remember in all of this, this is a quarter-by-quarter assessment, so not all quarters may qualify.
+Remember, this is a quarter-by-quarter assessment, so not all quarters may qualify.
 No double-dipping is allowed.
-If you obtained any of the other payroll credits you can’t claim this one, and vice-versa.
+If you obtained any of the other payroll credits, you can’t claim this one, and vice-versa.
 Also, PPP money will be disqualifying if used to pay salaries.